 Most cat treats are not designed with kittens in mind and can be very high in calories.
 Their large size can also cause choking.

-It’s best to save giving your kitten treats until they are a bit older, and even then you should be careful that the treats are kitten-friendly.
+It’s best to save giving your kitten treats until they are a bit older, and even then be careful that the treats are kitten-friendly.
 When they’re old enough to enjoy treats and snacks, they should make up no more than 10-15% of their daily calorie needs, and you should reduce their main meal by an equal amount.

-If your kitten turns their nose up at their food, you’re not alone!
-Many cats have favourite textures and flavours, and can go off their food if anything changes.
-If your cat suddenly goes off their food or refuses to eat, make an appointment with your vet as it could be a sign of an underlying problem.
+If your cat suddenly goes off their food or refuses to eat however, make an appointment with your vet as it could be a sign of an underlying problem.

-- Switch feeding time until after the rest of the household has eaten, and feed them in a quiet area away from noise and stress.
-You can also try changing from wet to dry food, or use a different flavour.
+- Switch feeding time until after the rest of the household has eaten and then feed them in a quiet area away from noise and stress.

 - Make sure their bowl is clean – old food can be off-putting for cats and kittens.
 Try using a flat bowl or saucer.